|Nutrition Facts (per serving)|

 But just because it includes more ingredients doesn't mean this recipe is complicated or will take a long time to make.
 This garlic fried egg recipe just adds one additional step and will be on the breakfast table in about five minutes!

 1 tablespoon minced garlic

-- 1 tablespoon freshly squeezed lemon juice
+1 tablespoon lemon juice, freshly squeezed

-- 2 eggs
+2 large eggs

 1/4 teaspoon salt, or to taste

-1/4 teaspoon black pepper, or to taste
+1/4 teaspoon freshly ground black pepper, or to taste

 1 teaspoon finely chopped fresh parsley

-- Over medium heat, melt butter in a frying pan, or coat the pan with cooking spray before heating.
-Add garlic and lemon juice and saute for about 2 minutes, watching to make sure the garlic doesn't burn.
+Over medium heat, melt butter in a frying pan, or coat the pan with cooking spray before heating.
+Add garlic and lemon juice and sauté for about 2 minutes, watching to make sure the garlic doesn't burn.

-- Crack eggs into frying pan.
+Crack eggs into frying pan.
 Sprinkle with salt and pepper and cook for about 2 minutes, until yolk begins to get a little firm.

-- Flip eggs carefully and sprinkle again with salt and pepper.
+Flip eggs carefully and sprinkle again with salt and pepper.
 Allow to cook for 1 to 2 minutes (longer if you like a firmer yolk).

-- Remove from frying pan, sprinkle with parsley, and serve immediately.
+Remove from frying pan, sprinkle with parsley, and serve immediately.